PierBusDev/GolangPierbook/readme.md

 ### Embedding for code composition
-When a struct contains a field of another type **without name**, that field is called an **embedded field** and each of its own fields (and methods!) is automatically *promoted* to the containing struct
+When a struct contains a field of another type **without name**, that field is called an **embedded field** and each of its own fields are automatically *promoted* to the containing struct
 ```go
 type Employee struct {
 	Name string